-- Complete regional inventory of stream crossings (Timeframe: 1-5 Years) - Conduct stream crossing condition analysis and provide information to communities and state agencies (Timeframe: 1-5 Years) - Continue to dedicate resources to reduce the number of Red List bridges in the region.
+- Complete regional stream crossing condition analysis and provide information to communities and state agencies (Timeframe: 1-5 Years) - Continue to dedicate resources to reduce the number of Red List bridges in the region.
 (Timeframe: Ongoing) - Continue to work with NHDOT to ensure that bridge designs use materials promoting long lifespans and incorporate consideration for bicycle and pedestrian needs, minimize the impacts of natural hazards on the structures, as well as the potential impacts of climate change.
 (Timeframe: Ongoing) - Continue to encourage the state and communities to provide adequate resources for bridge and culvert maintenance.
 (Timeframe: Ongoing) - Encourage communities to adopt and maintain pavement management systems to track roadway conditions and plan for future maintenance and preservation needs.
-(Timeframe: Ongoing) - Continue to encourage the expansion of resources available to maintain the transportation system to keep up with identified needs.
+(Timeframe: Ongoing) - Continue to encourage the expansion of resources available to maintain all modal elements of the transportation system to keep up with identified needs.
 (Timeframe: Ongoing)